SWE266-OnlineBankingApp/bankofirvine/README.md

 ## 5. Unit tests

-There are two part of testing in this application.
+There are two parts of testing in this application.

 ### Utility testing